port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 For example, a valid use-case is to change the bucket visibility from `private` to `public-read`.

-- Go to the Bucket entity and choose `Change ACL` Day-2 operation:
+- Go to the bucket entity and choose `Change ACL` Day-2 operation:

 ![change-acl-button.png](../../../static/img/tutorial/complete-use-cases/iac-templates/change-acl-button.png)